Cancer: Cancer Treatment

 - Media plays a significant role in providing not only foreseeable benefits but also the risks and consequences, whether complementary or alternative medication.
 Unfortunately, a lot of patients are more inclined to opt for alternative treatments because online and media coverage do not divulge everything about the medication approach.

 - The most prominent selling point of alternative medication advocates in dealing with not only testicular cancer but also all sorts of cancer, in general, is that their products or processes are all-natural.

 - The truth is, a lot of conventional medications given to patients were initially derivatives of natural substances in the environment.
 One typical example of a remedy is the chemotherapeutic drug that inhibits cancer growth known as Taxol.

 - What is worrisome is how these advocates fail to emphasize if their natural or organic medications are guaranteed safe.
 From these various alternatives, one could experience septicemia, cyanide poisoning, and permanent disfigurement.

 Not Everything Is True

-When selling something, words are always framed in a way that people would be convinced that it is positively beneficial despite the reality that every action has a counter-reaction.
+- When selling something, words are always framed in a way that people would be convinced that it is positively beneficial despite the reality that every action has a counter-reaction.

 “You are likely not used to asking for help, love, and support.
-However, this is an opportunity to focus on you and to take better care of yourself.
+However, this is an opportunity to focus on yourself and to take better care of yourself.
 There are many online support groups that can be general or disease-specific.
 Ask your oncologist for local resources at your cancer center,” wrote Nicole Amoyal Pensak, PhD.